joesustaric/trunk-hub-byo/README.md

 TODO: Architecture Diagram and how to define the VPC inputs if not using the VPC stack.

+## Pre Steps
+TODO: Make a checklist here

 ### SSH Keys

 To ensure the host keys stay the same no matter which EC2 instance you ssh to, you will need to regenerate several keys and upload them to the SSM Parameter Store.

 TODO: Add instructions on how to generate the keys and upload them to the SSM Parameter Store.

+### BYO VPC?
+TODO: If so these are the params the app stack needs.
+If not, deploy the VPC stack first.

+### Deploy the App Stack
+TODO: instructions on how to deploy the app stack

+What about DNS?
+BYO or use Route53 and point to NLB

 ## Changelog
 This project uses a CHANGELOG.md file to keep track of changes.